 Baxter then completed the inventory of all 89 properties by evaluating each building on the property for both its architectural and historical significance, determining whether or not the building was eligible for individual listing on the National Register, and determining each one's contribution to a potential district nomination.
 Since more than one potential historic district was identified during this process, information pertinent to a potential historic district listing is incorporated into this final narrative report, describing property types for each of these distinct districts and providing historical information for the entire survey area.
-The contract did not include developing distinct historic contexts for more than one district nomination, since the expectation would be that this survey would identify a boundary increase to the current district, but the historic context included in the survey report could form the basis for any of these proposed districts given the common history of the entire downtown business district.
+The contract did not include developing distinct historic contexts for more than one district, but the historic context included in the survey report could form the basis for any of these proposed districts given the common history of the entire downtown business district.